-During their internship year, interns can take advantage of a range of supervisory and didactic supports, adding to the richness of the intern experience.
+During their residency year, residents can take advantage of a range of supervisory and didactic supports, adding to the richness of the intern experience.
 In addition to supervision provided by the supervising psychologist of each rotation, other training supports and consulting opportunities are available.
-For example, two Masters level Psychologists currently in the Child Development Program, Ms. Janet Quintal and Ms. Molly Malone, are contributors to the internship program.
+For example, there is one Masters level Psychologist currently in the Child Development Program, Ms. Janet Quintal, who contributes to the residency program.
 Ms. Quintal works with a range of clients from the Neuromotor team.
-Ms. Malone provides assessments to school-aged children, particularly those with learning disabilities, ASD, and attention deficit hyperactivity disorder.
-(For a more detailed description of their areas of focus see their Biosketches).
+(For a more detailed description of Ms. Quintal's area of focus see her Biosketch).